 Join the Veterinary Wound Healing Association to learn about the practical approach to prevent and treat wound and surgical site infections.
 Enjoy the programme with keynote lectures about the latest views, research developments, and discussions.

-Similar to other years, we have organised a free communication session which will be held on Wednesday February 2nd in the afternoon.
+Similar to other years, we have organised a free communication session which will be held on Tuesday May 24th.
 Brand new research about a variety of subjects in the field of veterinary wounds and wound management will be presented.

-Are you interested in submitting an abstract: please approach: firstname.lastname@example.org
+Are you interested to submit an abstract: please approach: firstname.lastname@example.org

 Abstracts (including original studies, case studies and case reports) dealing with all aspects of wound management (diagnosis, treatment, disease mechanisms etc.) in large AND small animals are invited!
 Deadline April 30th 2022